DHS moves to end limits on detention of migrant families, close 'loophole'

 “We want to keep families together through an immigration proceeding that's fair and expeditious in an appropriate setting,” he said.
 “That can't be done in 20 days with due process."

+Democratic presidential candidate Julián Castro vowed to end all detention if he wins the presidency.

+"Separating migrant children from their parents is appalling—but indefinitely detaining families isn’t a better alternative," he tweeted after McAleenan's announcement.

-Democrats have slammed the detentions as “inhumane,” but Republicans such as Sen. Lindsey Graham, R-S.C., have claimed that the current system has resulted in children being used to bring adults posing as family members into the U.S., then being released, going back, and doing it again.
+Republicans such as Sen. Lindsey Graham, R-S.C., have claimed that the current system has resulted in children being used, repeatedly, by adults posing as family members to get into the U.S.

 CLICK HERE TO GET THE FOX NEWS APP

-“This is a sick system, it’s rotten to its core,” Graham told Fox News’ Maria Bartiromo in July, stating that thirty percent of those who cross into the U.S. with children are “fake families,” and that loopholes are used to let the same children come back over and over, bringing different adults with them.
+“This is a sick system, it’s rotten to its core,” Graham told Fox Business Network’s Maria Bartiromo in July, stating that 30 percent of those who cross into the U.S. with children are “fake families,” and that loopholes are used to let the same children come back over and over, bringing different adults with them.

-McAleenan said approximately 6,000 migrants fraudulently presented themselves as families.
+McAleenan said approximately 6,000 migrants fraudulently presented themselves as families in the past fiscal year.

 "No child should be a pawn in a scheme to manipulate our immigration system," he said.

-In addition to putting an end to the 20-day limit, the plans announced Wednesday what also set standards for detention facilities, which have been criticized by members of both parties for not having sufficient resources to keep people in proper living conditions.
+In addition to putting an end to the 20-day limit, the plans announced Wednesday also set standards for detention facilities, which have been criticized by members of both parties for not having sufficient resources to keep people in proper living conditions.

+"The new rule establishes a high national standard for care of children and families in custody," McAleenan said, noting that maintaining proper standards of care is a "core" element of the new rule.

 Fox News’ Dom Calicchio contributed to this report.